Young stroke survivors talk about the emotional changes after stroke

-To cater for the specific needs of younger people affected by stroke, the Irish Heart Foundation has created a new working age stroke support network – called Life After Stroke.
+To cater for the specific needs of younger people affected by stroke, the Irish Heart Foundation has created a new Young Stroke Survivor network – called Life After Stroke.

 Hosted on Facebook – this private forum lets you chat to other young stroke survivors about the many common challenges post stroke, such as relationships, returning to work, positive mental health, anxiety and depression, fatigue and communication difficulties.

 Our panel discuss the challenges facing young stroke survivors.Watch here